bufbuild-ru/docs/docs/configuration/v1/buf-yaml/index.md

 #### `ignore_only`

 **Optional.** Allows directories or files to be excluded from specific lint rules when running `buf lint` by taking a map from lint rule ID or category to path.
-As with `ignore`, the paths **must** be relative to the `buf.yaml`.For example, this config sets up specific ignores for the `ENUM_PASCAL_CASE` rule and the `BASIC` category:
+As with `ignore`, the paths **must** be relative to the `buf.yaml`.

+For example, this config sets up specific ignores for the `ENUM_PASCAL_CASE` rule and the `BASIC` category:

 ::: info buf.yaml